Make Sure You're Unsure: A Framework for Verifying Probabilistic Specifications: The Functional Lagrangian Framework

-For the final verification certificate to be valid, we do require the final evaluation to provide the exact value of $g(\lambda(\theta^{(T)}))$ (or an upper bound).
-In addition, if at any point during the minimization over $\theta$ we know that $g\br{\lambda\br{\theta}} \leq 0$, we can stop the algorithm since then \eqref{eq:spec} is guaranteed to be true.
+\paragraph{Guaranteeing the Final Results.} For the final verification certificate to be valid, we do require the final evaluation to provide the exact value of $g(\lambda(\theta^{(T)}))$ or an upper bound.
+In the following section, we provide an overview of novel bounds that we use in our experiments to certify the final results.